Taffer/love-experiments/text-variable/README.md

-# Experiment 3 - Variabl Width Text
+# Experiment 3 - Variable Width Text

 This is an attempt to create a simple text/console type of window.
 Print text to it, render it, and scroll up when you reach the bottom.
 Think of the